jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (5) If the Secretary decides to amend or revoke a condition or add a new condition to a licence, the Secretary must notify the licensed promoter of—
   (a) the right to appeal the decision; and
   (b) the process to be followed for an appeal under section 209.
-(6) A licensed promoter who contravenes subsection (2)(c) commits an offence and is liable on summary conviction to a fine not exceeding $1,000.
+(6) A licensed promoter who contravenes subsection (2)(c) commits an offence and is liable on conviction to a fine not exceeding $1,000.

 ### 204 Secretary must keep register of licensed promoters
 (1) The Secretary must keep and maintain a register that records the name and contact details of licensed promoters.